Do you require criminal background checks?

-Important Information about the educational debt, earnings, and completion rates of students who attended the 2 year Advanced Education in General Dentistry (AEGD-Hialeah) program can be found at this webpage.
+Important Information about the educational debt, earnings, and completion rates of students who attended the 2 year Advanced Education in General Dentistry (AEGD-Hialeah) program can be found on this Gainful Employment Disclosure document.
 This information is provided in accordance with U.S. Department of Education regulations.

 Successful completion of this ADA-accredited dental school program will allow the candidate to be eligible to take the Florida Dental Board Examination.
 Successful completion of the Florida Dental Board Examination is required to practice dentistry in Florida.
 Eligibility for dental board examinations in other states is possible with successful completion of this DMD program.

 Is financial aid available for the 4-Year D.M.D. and the 2-Year AEGD program for International Dentists?

 Federal financial aid is generally available for accepted students.
 However, acceptance into the program does not guarantee you are eligible for financial aid.
 You are responsible for financing your dental education.